Projective path to points at infinity in spherically symmetric spacetimes: Introduction

 In our paper we focus on the possible application of well-established concepts in projective geometry.
 Let us therefore consider for a moment a problem in complex analysis, i.e., how to bring the point at infinity to a finite distance by means of a suitable transformation.
 In the case of two complex variables $z$ and $w$, the substitutions

 are, apparently, the natural extension of the transformation $z'={1 \over z}$ used successfully in the case of one complex variable.
 Indeed, when dealing with one variable only, the substitution $z'={1 \over z}$ does not lead to inconsistencies, because it is a homography, which is bijective without exceptions (cf. Appendix A), among the neighbourhoods of the homologous points $z=\infty$ and $z'=0$.
 By contrast, in the case of two (or even more) variables, the transformations (1.1)-(1.3) are not homographies (see below), hence they are not bijective without exceptions.
 The inconvenience lies precisely in the fact that the one-to-one nature of the correspondence no longer holds at the points at infinity \cite{Severi}.
-It is therefore clear that, in order to bring infinity down to a finite distance in the case of two complex variables, the most convenient trnsformations are the homographies.
+It is therefore clear that, in order to bring infinity down to a finite distance in the case of two complex variables, the most convenient transformations are the homographies.
 They are not only the simplest, but also the unique transformations which are bijective without exceptions.
 They can be written in the fractional linear form

 where the matrix $M$ of coefficients belongs to the general linear group ${\rm GL}(3,{\mathbb C})$ (this ensures the bijective nature of the transformation).
 One can check directly that the analytic transformations \eqref{(1.1)}-\eqref{(1.3)} are not of the projective type \eqref{(1.4)} (for example, the values of $M_{\; 0}^{0}$, $M_{\; 1}^{0}$, $M_{\; 2}^{0}$ for which the denominator equals $z$ differ from the values for which the denominator equals $w$).
-When the infinity is made equivalent to points at finite distance by means of homographies, one says that the projective point of view has been adopted.
+When the infinity is made equivalent to points at finite distance by means of homographies, one says that the projective point of view has been adopted (the relevance of this property for spacetime geometry will become clear in the following sections).

 Section II proves the immersion of spherically symmetric four-dimensional spacetime into real projective space ${\mathbb R}P_{4}$, and obtains three concepts of infinity in a fully projective way for all spherically symmetric spacetimes.
 Section III applies such a construction to two-dimensional Schwarzschild spacetime.
 Section IV studies geodesics of Schwarzschild in those coordinates for which the infinity has been brought to finite distance.
 The Nariai spacetime model is studied in Sec.
 V, de Sitter metric is investigated in Sec.
 VI, while Sec.
 VII considers briefly the G\"{o}del universe.
 Open problems are discussed in Sec.
 VIII.